Employment and unemployment

 Data for the period 1996–2000 are published according to the national data calculation approach, which includes all surveyed persons as well as those in compulsory military service.

-To achieve compliance with recommendations of Task Force on quality of the Labour Force Survey, extrapolation of the Labour Force Survey data is based only on number of persons living in private households, excluding collective households (old people’s homes, student hostels, hospitals, prisons etc.).
-Information on number of persons living in collective households has been updated regulary.
+To comply with the recommendations of Eurostat Task Force on LFS quality, LFS data are extrapolated solely to the population living in private households, excluding persons living in collective households (such as care homes for elderly, student hostels, hospitals, prisons etc.).
+Information on the number of persons in collective households is updated regularly.

-Starting with 2014, for the Labour Force Survey quarterly data generalisation purposes, the quarterly average number of residents in private households is used (earlier – data at the beginning of the year).
-These methodological changes for the calculation of weights will in general not affect the time series.
+Starting with 2014, the quarterly average number of residents in private households has been used to generalise LFS quarterly data (previously, population figures at the beginning of the year).
+These methodological changes in the calculation of weights do not have significant impact on the time series.

 Monthly estimates